teacheredu-euniwell/oer-diversity-inclusion/README.md

 ### 1.3 Symbolic Interactionism Theory

+Similar to institutions, social roles emerge from a particular social dynamic.
+Role adoption does not only occur as trained behaviour, but rather roles are continuously and meaningfully imparted in socialisation processes.
+According to Mead's Symbolic Interactionism Theory (Mead, 1934)[^1]), individual identities develop from self-reflection, reflection on others and interaction with others.

-George Herbert Mead (1934)[^1] distinguishes three concepts of the individual in his symbolic interactionism theory: I, Me and Self.
+Mead distinguishes three concepts of the individual in his symbolic interactionism theory: I, Me and Self.

 <center>![Individuum: I, Me & Self., own illustration](mead-i-me-self.png)Individuum: I, ME & SELF.
 Illustration by project team.</center>
 <br>